theunicornguild/Track_My_Shows/03_searchbar/02_javascript_2_search_bar_functionality.md

 And because we changed the name in the state we need to change it inside the prop that's being sent to `ShowsList`.
 Before we were sending `this.state.shows` now we'll send `this.state.filteredShows`.

+//explain even further to change the name of the props in `ShowsList.js` Component as well because it will throw an error.

 Moving on, another important addition to the code is `filterShows` which is simply the method that's going to make our `SearchBar` work.
 Basically, it takes a `query` as a parameter and filters the list of shows based on that `query`.
 If the show's name includes the `query` it adds it to the returned list of shows variable called `filteredShows` then we set this variable's value to `filteredShows` in the state.
 Finally, we send the `filterShows` method as a prop to our `SearchBar` because we're going to use it there.

 In our `SearchBar` component we are going to add the following: